 Improving the expert dialogue and ressources on the topic „smart components“

-Co-FACTOR proposes a set of measures spanning from technology assessment, match making among providers and end-user, propelling last-mile exploitation efforts by innovation management and funding outlook, expert workshops, link to research community and roadmapping to outline future R&D&I needs.
-These will be part of an extensive dissemination campaign featuring intense and strategic communication, organization of events and profound intra-cluster interaction.
+Co-FACTOR proposed a set of measures spanning from technology assessment, match making among providers and end-user, propelling last-mile exploitation efforts by innovation management and funding outlook, expert workshops, link to research community and roadmapping to outline future R&D&I needs.
+These have been part of an extensive dissemination campaign featuring intense and strategic communication, organization of events and profound intra-cluster interaction.

-While the prime focus is on gaining benefit and pushing exploitation for the six FoF projects, the proposed measures also seek to link with program level initiatives in a complementary way.
+While the prime focus was on gaining benefit and pushing exploitation for the six FoF projects, the proposed measures also seeked to link with program level initiatives in a complementary way.

-Positioning these projects in the core of a larger cluster set-up involving related initiatives as well as the entire stakeholder panorama of the field, Co-FACTOR pursues the 5 major ambitions:
+Positioning these projects in the core of a larger cluster set-up involving related initiatives as well as the entire stakeholder panorama of the field, Co-FACTOR pursued the 5 major ambitions: